-All projects in the GDL address one of the UN Sustainable Development Goals (UNSDG).
-This project address the eleventh UNSDG which seeks to ensure that growth in housing and urban development is safe, equitable, and environmentally conscious.
-UN Target 11.5 which states, “By 2030, significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters…with a focus on protecting the poor and people in vulnerable situations” (1).
-This report will focus on seismic protection solutions for confined masonry urban housing.
-Developing countries are estimated to account for 95% of imminent urban expansion, so disaster-protected infrastructure is vital in urban areas of the world (2).
+All projects in the GDL address the United Nations Sustainable Development Goals (SDGs).
+This effort directly targets SDG #11 which seeks to ensure that growth in housing and urban development is safe, equitable, and environmentally conscious.
+UN Target 11.5 highlights the importance of this effort as it sets the target to “significantly reduce the number of deaths and the number of people affected and substantially decrease the direct economic losses relative to global gross domestic product caused by disasters…with a focus on protecting the poor and people in vulnerable situations” (1).

-Even middle-class urban residents in Peru’s urban environment often reside in poorly constructed confined masonry houses which, in the case of a severe earthquake, would likely collapse.
-Professional construction with skilled engineer approved designs are expensive and beyond reach for the majority of Peruvians.
+Even middle-class urban residents in Peru’s urban environment often reside in poorly constructed confined masonry houses which, in the case of a severe earthquakes, are at the risk of suffering serious damage.
+Professional construction is expensive and beyond reach for the majority of Peruvians.
 For this reason, the seismic protection market is increasingly narrowing its focus to low-cost solutions.
-One of the goals of this research is to evaluate existing low-cost propositions and to what extent they would provide a feasible option for the majority in Peru (3).
-Finding that even “low-cost” solutions are out of reach for most middle-class residents, Dr. Makris makes an alternate proposition.
-Rocking isolation offers great potential as an innovative and economical seismic protection alternative, but it has yet to be implemented as low-cost housing reinforcement.
-Makris’ emerging system of seismic protection could fill a gap in the market as it would provide a sufficiently low-cost accessible manner of protecting confined masonry homes.
+One of the goals of this project has been to evaluate existing low-cost solutions accessible for most Peruvians (2).
+Finding that even “low-cost” solutions are out of reach for most Peruvians, Dr. Makris makes an alternate proposition.
+Rocking isolation offers great potential as an innovative and economical alternative for seismic protection, but it has yet to be implemented as low-cost housing reinforcement.
+Makris’ emerging system of seismic protection could address the pressing need for affordable seismic protection of existing masonry structures.

-Sam Borton, Undergraduate Research Analyst in the Institute, greatly contributed to this article with his market analysis of low-cost seismic protection.
+Sam Borton, Hunt Institute Undergraduate Research Analyst, made a significant contribution to this post with his market analysis of low-cost seismic protection.
 The complete analysis will be released in a future post.
 Stay tuned to read more!

 To read more about the Hunt Institute’s work to develop future-focused solutions to some of the world’s biggest problems, please click here.
 For the latest news on the Hunt Institute, follow our social media accounts on LinkedIn, Facebook, Twitter, and Instagram.
 We invite you to listen to our Podcast called Sages & Seekers.
 If you are considering engaging with the institute, you can donate, or sign-up for our newsletter by emailing firstname.lastname@example.org.